-Collateral generally is not held over credit exposures to banks, except for securities held as part of reverse repurchase and securities borrowing activities.
+Collateral generally is not held over credit exposures to banks, except for securities held as part of reverse repurchase and securities borrowing activities, and initial margin and variation margin held against derivatives exposures.
 However, where applicable, the Group manages its credit exposures to banks by entering into master netting arrangements whenever it is appropriate and feasible to do so.
 The netting arrangement results in the settlement of counterparty exposure on a net basis in the event a default occurs.